-- Defining maximum risk limits that can be assumed for each business according to its characteristics and expected profitability. - Establishing procedures for the identification, analysis, evaluation, treatment, monitoring, control and reporting of the various risks. - Coordination and communication so that the procedures of the different businesses/projects are consistent with this General Risk Control and Management Policy and the Comprehensive Risk Control and Management System in place within the Group.
+• Defining maximum risk limits that can be assumed for each business according to its characteristics and expected profitability.

+• Establishing procedures for the identification, analysis, evaluation, treatment, monitoring, control and reporting of the various risks.

+• Coordination and communication so that the corporate procedures and the different businesses are consistent with this General Risk Control and Management Policy and the Group's Comprehensive Risk Control and Management System.